 Anyway, back to Canis Major.
 There are several mythical variations of the story.
-But the one I accept is that Canis Major is one of Orion’s dog and helps him chase rabbits.
+But the one I accept is that Canis Major is one of Orion’s dogs that helps him chase rabbits across the night sky.
+I’m not sure which stars make up the rabbits but they must be there somewhere.
 What dog doesn’t like to chase rabbits?

-Just how important a person do you need to be to have a constellation named for you?
-Well, Orion was a great hunter and could hunt any animal known or unknown to man, gods or mother nature.
-Orion could also walk on waves because his father was Poseidon, god of the seas.
+Just how important a person does one need to be to have a constellation named after them?
+Well as for Orion, he was a great hunter, maybe the greatest ever, and he could hunt any animal known or unknown to man, gods, or mother nature.
+Orion could also walk on waves because his father was Poseidon, the god of the seas.